-Listen below or download here (right-click and ‘save as’, mp3, size: 93 MB)
+Listen above or download here (right-click and ‘save as’, mp3, size: 93 MB)

 The fourth Rumba-Kali African Hip Hop show is another Senegal special.
 Why?
 Is there not enough material available from other African countries?
 To answer that question: it’s just that we have so much good stuff coming from Dakar (and we visited there in September 99) that we needed to put it online.
 So click the link down this page to listen… 68 minutes of Senerap.